usrk04134-droid/adapt/adaptio/src/main/calibration/docs/calibration_class_diagram.md

 package "calibration\n<NS>" {
     rectangle "CalibrationManagerImpl" as CalibrationManagerImpl
+    rectangle "CWCalibrationHandler" as CWCalibrationHandler
+    rectangle "LWCalibrationHandler" as LWCalibrationHandler
     rectangle "CalibrationSolver\n<IF>" as CalibrationSolver
     rectangle "CalibrationSolverImpl" as CalibrationSolverImpl
+    rectangle "WOCalStorage" as WOCalStorage
+    rectangle "LTCalStorage" as LTCalStorage
-    rectangle "Storage" as Storage
+    rectangle "LWCalStorage" as LWCalStorage
 }

+package "scanner-client\n<NS>" {
+    rectangle "ScannerObserver\n<IF>" as ScannerObserver }

 package "slice-translator\n<NS>" {
     rectangle "SliceObserver\n<IF>" as SliceObserver
-    rectangle "CoordinateTranslatorV2" as CoordinateTranslator
+    rectangle "CoordinatesTranslator" as CoordinatesTranslator
-    rectangle "SliceTranslatorServiceV2\n<IF>" as SliceTranslatorServiceV2
+    rectangle "SliceTranslatorService\n<IF>" as SliceTranslatorService
     rectangle "ModelImpl" as ModelImpl
     rectangle "ModelConfig\n<IF>" as ModelConfig
     rectangle "ModelExtract\n<IF>" as ModelExtract